 Additional considerations for developing custom widgets are covered in General steps for building an accessible widget.

-A quick reference list of Required and Supported ARIA attributes by role is available in the ARIA Role, State, and Property Quick Reference
+A quick reference list of Required and Supported ARIA attributes by role is available in the Using ARIA

 Do not forget to manage focus on pop-ups.
 Whenever a control inserts interactive content into the DOM or reveals previously hidden content (for example, pop-up menus or modal dialog boxes), you must move focus to the container.
 While the focus is within the menu or dialog box, keyboard focus should remain trapped within its bounds.
 Clicking the Esc key or the Save or Cancel button should close and exit the region and return focus to the element that triggered it.